-LIC Innovation is an open innovation cluster with a mission to facilitate creation of breakthrough solutions in three areas: bioeconomy, circular economy and energy.
+CLIC Innovation is an open innovation cluster with a mission to facilitate creation of breakthrough solutions in three areas: bioeconomy, circular economy and energy.
 CLIC Innovation aims at speeding up the production and commercialisation of new knowledge by initiating and managing solution-oriented collaborative projects covering the entire field from basic research to demonstrations.
-As a public-privatepartnership, CLIC Innovation uniquely gathers together industrial and academic competencies to achieve its targets.
+As a public-private-partnership, CLIC Innovation uniquely gathers together industrial and academic competencies to achieve its targets.

-Building Strategic Research and Innovation Agendas is the primary tool used at CLIC Innovation to set common targets and to define focus areas for a significant number of actors.
+Building Strategic Research and Innovation Agendas is the primary tool used at CLIC Innovation to set common targets and define focus areas for a significant number of actors.
 The first SRIA for bioeconomy was developed at CLIC Innovation in 2018.
-To keep the SRIA up to date and relevant, its content was recently revised and the document you are now reading was produced.